AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 This section describes install procedures for the third-party Open source libraries used by ANTARES :
 - Using VCPKG (Only tested on windows)
-- Using a package manager
+- Using a package manager (Only available on linux)
 - Automatic librairies compilation from git